-Some of the "odd" things I write are on the lists in the pictures.
-For example, "Team Coco" in this case reminds me I need to pick up cocoa; it's not a reference to my allegiance to Conan O'Brien.
+"Team Coco" in this case reminds me I need to pick up cocoa; it's not a reference to my allegiance to Conan O'Brien.
 When I see "Anton Chigurh" (pronounced "shi-GUR"), I know that sugar is on my list and not that Javier Bardem was awesome in the aforementioned role in "No Country for Old Men" (if that's not your cup of tea, perhaps you'd like "Suge Knight" better).

 As you can see, I also enjoy saying things twice, like "crabby-crab" and "sour creamy-cream" and "coffee-coff".
 These things make me laugh.
 Try it - isn't it totally fun saying "crabby-crab"?
 And you can't just say it in your normal voice, either; shake it up a bit.
 See?
 Did you make yourself laugh?